-As mentioned above, Spanish greyhounds don’t require excessive exercise.
+As mentioned above, the galgo doesn’t require excessive exercise.
 They also don’t need a lot of space, and are happy lounging on a couch or chair.

 If your galgo is nervous or prey-driven, it is recommended that you muzzle-train them before you begin walking them.

 While they rarely fight with other dogs, some Spanish greyhounds are easily threatened.
 They might also take off to chase down prey.
 This is not their fault; they have been bred for centuries to chase small game.